tagohd/mono/Characters/Campbell Family/Sam Campbell.md

 ---
 alias: Sam, Sammich
-Name: Sammich 'Sam' Ward
+Name: Sammich 'Sam' Campbell
 Category: Main
 Role: Damsel-in-distress (not a damsel and maybe not in distress)
-DOB: 2002-12-05
+DOB: 2002-10-22
-Species: Red fox (*Vulpes vulpes*)
+Species: Dog (*Canis familiaris*)
 Gender: "&quot;No, thanks!&quot; (they/them)"
 Pronouns: they/them
 Measurements: